Web-Korki/Web-Korki/README.md

 }
 ```

 This is an exemplary API response returning 13 items.
 With PAGE_SIZE=10, the response was split into two pages.
-The first one contains only 10 results of 13.
-The remaining 3 one may be accessed under the link provided under `next`.
+The first one contains only 10 of 13 results.
+The remaining 3 may be accessed under the link provided under `next`.